This Initiative is for Everyone Everywhere with a Pay It Forward Principle. It is a simple concept and addresses complicated and long standing issues.

 – Donna Briggs

 There is so much mistrust in the world right now.
 We believe there is a better way for all of us to come together, peacefully, one city at a time.
-Our partner Sizzle, an outstanding leader in creative technology, will engage with us in a VERY unique system and sequence formula to result in bringing law enforcement, tourism and community mutual respect and understanding which will create a safer and more cohesive experience one city at a time across the world.
+Our partner Sizzle, an outstanding leader in creative technology, will engage with us in a VERY unique system sequence formula to result in bringing law enforcement, tourism and community mutual respect and understanding which will create a safer and more cohesive experience one city at a time across the world.
 We are ALL one Global Community.

 It is important to make it a practice to focus on others and not just ourselves.
 Working hard is a wonderful virtue however, giving back can plant a seed of kindness that will start with you and reflect on countless others.
 Lets plant that seed today and make a difference!